tus/tus-resumable-upload-protocol/protocol.md

 A partial upload is an upload which represents a chunk of a file.
-It is constructed by including the `Concat: partial` header when creating a new resource using the [File Creation](#file-creation) extension.
+It is constructed by including the `Concat: partial` header when creating a new resource using the [Creation](#creation) extension.
 Multiple partial uploads are concatenated into a final upload in a specific order.
 The Server SHOULD NOT process these partial uploads until they are concatenated to form a final upload.
 The length of the final resource MUST be the sum of the length of all partial resources.
 A final upload is considered finished if all of its partial uploads are finished.

-In order to create a new final upload the Client MUST omit the `Entity-Length` header and add the `Concat` header to the file creation request.
+In order to create a new final upload the Client MUST omit the `Entity-Length` header and add the `Concat` header to the upload creation request.
 The header's value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated.
 The order of this list MUST represent the order by which the partial uploads are concatenated